ndrean/phoenix_solid/README.md

 #### Source .env

-Don't forget to add the crendetials in ".env".
+Don't forget to add the credentials in ".env".

 ```bash
 # .env-dev